Lithax/Fsav/README.md

 Fsav automatically does some things for you, these are:
 - **Automatic removal of extinct filepaths/dir** (throws Warning aswell to inform user).
 - **Readable Database Format** (makes it easy to debug potential issues or to manually add filepaths/dirs).
-- **Accepts wildcards as input** (if you have a file named 'cat.png', you can easiely just use 'fsav --save *.png', make sure you dont parse multiple files as an input)
+- **Accepts wildcards as input** (if you have a file named `cat.png`, you can easiely just use `fsav --save *.png`, make sure you dont parse multiple files as an input)
 - **Existing Tag Checking** (when saving under a tag, fsav checks if the tag already exists)

+# Example Usage (Win-Powershell)
+Here is an Example of how Fsav can be useful in finding and using files `imgprocess $(fsav --find catPNG) --large`, this will execute the command within the brackets first causing it to look like this: `imgprocess "C:\Users\admin\cats\cat1.png" --large` and it can also be used for getting multiple files like: `filemover "$(fsav --find projectDIR)/*.java"`, which returns the wildcard matches in the given directory.

 # Download
 Fsav is lightweight and written in Java (write once, run anywhere).